Best Free WooCommerce Add-Ons Plugins

 9. WooCommerce CSV Importer: WooCommerce Add-Ons Plugins

 Running an online store is tough.
-Sometimes the small tasks really stack up, making you feel as though there simply aren’t enough hours in the day to stay on top of everything.
+Sometimes the tiny tasks stack up, making you feel there simply aren’t enough hours in the day to stay on top of everything.

 Take, for example, a scenario where your supplier increases their wholesale prices across the board.
 This is a situation most e-commerce stores face on at least an annual basis.
 What now?
-You need to update your own prices to protect margins, but it can take an awfully long time to manually update them if you stock a lot of products.
+You need to update your prices to protect margins, but updating them can take a long time if you stock many products manually.

 To save you time and energy, I strongly recommend the free WooCommerce CSV Importer plugin.
 Simply upload a properly formatted CSV file, and your products will update automatically — tested to up to 10,000 products at a time.